I’m Not at Fault in an Accident, Will My Insurance Increase?

-It is a common fear of victims after an accident to have the fear that your insurance coverage rates might go up.
+It is a common fear of victims after an accident scene to have the fear that your insurance coverage rates might go up.
 They are not unjustified in believing that since it is a common practice in other states for insurance companies to increase your premiums in the event of an accident.

 There are laws and provisions that protect the consumers in the Golden State against insurance rates hikes.